 External oversight is essential for helping the police to improve the service they provide to the public.
 This includes the legality, effectiveness and efficiency of their service.
 External oversight can help the police to identify and address weaknesses and problems with their work.
 For example, external oversight institutions may uncover problems with a police service's system for detecting corruption among its officers or with the screening of prospective personnel.
-In response, the oversight institution can recommend new policies or procedures to be adopted by the police.
-Often, an external institution is better placed than an internal body to identify problems in the policies and procedures of the police.
+In response, the oversight institution is better placed than an internal body to identify problems in the polices and procedures of the police.
 This is because an external body can evaluate the work of the police without being influenced by the police hierarchy, loyalty to colleagues or the institutional culture.